drewscholz/drewscholz-github.io/README.md

 # FoundationDB Lambda Client

-## There are two main steps...
+---
+*Python container lambda running FoundationDB client to set and get data from FoundationDB servers*
 ## 1. Dockerfile for Lambda Container
 ### Notes:

 * Copies fdb.cluster file into the image
 * Installs foundationdb and gevent
-* gevent is used to workaround lambda parallel processing constraint
+* gevent is used to workaround the python lambda parallel processing constraint
+### Dockerfile:
 ```
 # https://docs.aws.amazon.com/lambda/latest/dg/images-create.html#images-create-from-base
 FROM ubuntu:20.04